 Key Tag 1xx7 Algorithm 8 RSA/SHA-256 2,048 bits Digest Type 2 SHA-256 Digest 327xxxxxb5727xxxxxx9ba018ae43b50de3

-We need to add the DS records to the DNS zone record of the domain.
 Again, for the DS records to work, the domain should be registered with a valid registrar that support DNSSEC.
-And, when an internet user access the domain name in the browser, DNSSEC provides additional validation too.

 Reasons for DNSSEC failures and fixes

 We saw the steps to enable DNSSEC for a domain.
-Often, customers experience problems while setting up DNSSEC chain of trust and this may result in errors in DNS lookup tool.
+Often, customers experience problems with DNSSEC chain of trust and this may result in errors in DNS lookup tool.

 Let’s now check the top reasons for the failures and how our Support Engineers fix them.